WebDevJasonCameron/BASH/Readme.md

 # BASH Lessons

+## 2022 09 14 | Nano, Really?
+I'm wondering if I have to use Nano or VIM to create the python files for work.
+This will mean I need to KNOW python like it was my first language.
+This is a real challenge for someone juggling python, java, javascript and the occasional HTML and CSS.

 ## 2022 09 12 | Today's LL
 Found out that I can keep putty running if I use ```$: when true; do ls ; sleep 5m ; done```.
 I also found out that ```history``` will give me a list of all the commands I've used in the past.
 Then, if I use